5 Ways To Tick Turtles Off Your Bucket List | Southern Great Barrier Reef

 If you haven’t swum alongside these friendly turtles then you are missing out!
 The islands of the Southern Great Barrier Reef are teeming with loggerhead, flatback, hawksbill and green sea turtles who lazily swim these waters year-round; feeding, mating and nesting.
 Come spend the day on the reef or book yourself a few nights on an island oasis for a little more time with the turtles.

 Where can I swim with the turtles?
 You can swim with turtles all along the Southern Great Barrier Reef.
-Day trips are operated by Lady Musgrave Experience, 1770 Reef, Keppel Explorer or Freedom Fast Cats.
+Day trips are operated by Lady Musgrave Experience, 1770 Reef, Funtastic Cruises, Keppel Dive and Water Sports, Keppel Explorer, Freedom Fast Cats or Dive Spear and Sport 1770.

 Island Encounters